DrMueller/SimpleDddService/.docs/_todos.md

-- Security not working yet, didn't find any good articles for asp.net core 2
+- Security with JWT not working yet, asked on StackOverflow